 This is the most popular site for a day trip to Alexandria.
 Curiously, it is a modern construction.

-Unfortunately, the original Library of Alexandria was destroyed.
-The latest version, built less than 200 meters away from the place of the old one, was inaugurated in 2002.
-It is a brilliant piece of architecture.
-There is room for up to eight million books.
-The reading room is the largest in the world.
+Unfortunately, the original Library of Alexandria does not exist anymore.
+The new version, built less than 200 meters away from the place of the old one, was inaugurated in 2002.
+It is a brilliant piece of modern architecture.
+There is room for up to eight million books, and the reading room is the largest in the world.

-A comprehensive visit is impossible in a day trip.
-You can buy a ticket for an express visit.
-With a local guide, you walk through some of the major sections of the giant building.
+A comprehensive visit is impossible on a day trip, but you can buy a ticket for an express visit.
+With a local guide, you walk through some of the most significant sections of the giant building.

 - Basic ticket, with local tour guide: 70 Egyptian pounds